externalDocs:

 Types

-In the area of types, all used articles: 205 [business objects] of the interface are now entered and managed.
+, all used articles: 205 [business objects] of the interface are now entered and managed.
 These objects can then be used again and again in different places within the API.
 The description of an object is carried out by its properties.
-To stay with our fictitious example of the user shop, you will find in the following source text the description of the user business object User with all parameter definitions:
+To stay with our fictitious example of the user shop, you will find in the following source text the description of the user business object User

 definitions: